openmindculture/react-dataviz-demo/README.md

 https://openmindculture.github.io/react-dataviz-demo/

+When GitHub Copilot suggests a very simple GitHub Pages workflow using only actions/checkout@v4, it implies that you are expected to commit your dist directory to the repository.
+This approach is generally discouraged for modern frontend frameworks like React with Vite and is not the best practice

 We should not commit build artifacts like the `dist` folder to our repository to avoid redundancies and inconsistencies.
 Instead, we should use GitHub actions to build and deploy this dist folder to GitHub Pages.
 This works similar to a Netlify deployment.
 GitHub has a workflow for deploying Vite apps.

 The most simple, stable, and best-practice way to deploy a Vite React app as a GitHub Page is to use the `actions/deploy-pages` GitHub Action along with Vite's configuration for GitHub Pages.
 Using `actions/deploy-pages` in `deploy.yml` is safe after a build step, and the implicit `github_token: ${{ secrets.GITHUB_TOKEN }}` absolutely suffices for deploying to GitHub Pages.
 We do not need to configure this token explicitly for `actions/deploy-pages` or other official GitHub Pages actions.
+However, we should provide a `homepage` setting in `package.json` explicitly defining the implied default URL like `"homepage": "https://<username>.github.io/<repository-name>/"`.

+### GitHub Pages Configuration in Repository Settings

+If we don't commit dist and can't use this simple workflow, to configure GitHub pages settings specifically in the Build and deployment Source Branch Directory section, where dist is not available to select in the dropdown, we configure GitHub Pages to use GitHub Actions as its source.

+### Debugging GitHub Pages Workflow vs. Local Build vs. Vite Configuration

+Despite documentation annd seemingly simple, straightforward configuration using existing default build actions, deplyoment keeps failing, when we insist on letting GitHub build the application again, as committing a deployed (working, tested, and ready for copying) artifact to the repository violates best practice in 2025 according common sense.
+Documentation, and different AI assistants, including GitHub Copilot, Google Gemini, and JetBrains AI, randomly mix helfpul and misleading advice.
+Here is a research and conversation excerpt after several hours of debugging:

+> [...]
+> The same errors despite the new configuration (see https://github.com/openmindculture/react-dataviz-demo ) and GitHub pages settings still the same that looks correct to me, but another build fail claiming that they failed to create deployment and cannot find any run with github.run by id, repeating the generic suggestion to ensure my GitHub Pages settings, Ensure GitHub Pages has been enabled.
+What is most likely causing this error and how to fix?

+GitHub's generic error message is said to be known as a common point of frustration, repeating the generic suggestion to ensure my GitHub Pages settings, Ensure GitHub Pages has been enabled," despite your settings looking correct, points to a deeper, often transient or caching-related issue within GitHub's Pages service itself, or a very subtle misconfiguration that's hard to spot. [...]
+Everything in your deploy.yml and vite.config.ts looks correct for the setup we've discussed.

+**Key takeaway: Google Gemini can read and analyze files from my public GitHub repository in real time.**

+Suggested fixes and workarounds:

+- Based on the assumption that there might be a glitch or race condition on behalf of GitHub pages: re-run the failed workflow immediately by clicking re-run (all) jobs, a button found on the detailed view page of the build job that failed.
+This button has an optional "Enable debug logging" checkbox to gather more information.
+However, the job keeps failing and no additional debug information can be found.

+### Optimize Build File Size in Vite Configuration

 To optimize the build file size, we can configure the `rollupOptions` in `vite.config.ts` explicitly to create manual chunks of `recharts` and react-related node modules.